The Dissenters' Chapel, Kensal Green Cemetery

 The Dissenters' Chapel lies within Kensal Green Cemetery, itself a Grade II* item on the National Register of Historic Parks and Gardens and a designated conservation area.
 Kensal Green, London's oldest public cemetery, dates from 1832 and is the resting place of many famous people.
-It is of pivotal importance in the history of landscape and cemetery design in England.
-The Anglican Chapel, main entrance, the colonnade and many monuments are also listed.

 Along with the Anglican Chapel, the main entrance and colonnade, the Dissenters' Chapel was designed in Greek Revival style by John Griffith of Finsbury in 1834.